• Skip to main content

 Honey-Roasted Pumpkin Seeds

-Honey Roasted Pumpkin Seeds PN2 two bowls filled and ready to eat
+Honey Roasted Pumpkin Seeds featured two bowls filled with seeds and a few sprinkled on the marble counter

 Honey Roasted Pumpkin Seeds ingredients